Testing: Placement, Examination for Credit & OPI(c)

-The Department of Foreign Languages administers Advanced Standing Exams for 3200, 3302 and 3303 in French, German and Spanish.
+The Department of Foreign Languages administers Advanced Standing Exams for 3200, 3302 and 3303 in French, German, Italian, and Spanish.
 The form and instructions can be found here.

 Please contact Nina Burnette for details, (470) 578-6366.